Common Questions about our Church

 At Grace Fellowship you’ll hear what is called Expository Preaching.
 This means we typically preach through whole books of the Bible, all the while focusing on the good news of what God has done for us in Jesus Christ.
 We do this because we believer that the spiritual authority of any church or any pastor is God’s Word.
 This allows preaching in context of the original meaning of Scripture and it also protects us from making the Bible say something that it was never meant to say.
 Ultimately, it is a way to rely on God to speak powerfully to us through His Spirit and by His Word.

 6. What is the music like?

-As we sing to the Lord, we worship according to Biblical principles and because of that, we can expect to be comforted and convicted, broken and lifted up, emptied and filled.
-God understands that music has a unique way of speaking to us in various and powerful ways.
 At Grace Fellowship, our desire is to take the opportunities and innovations of the present and connect them with the beauty and insight of the past.
-Ancient hymn writers had a way of writing music that moved beyond the mere emotions of people by giving us doctrinally rich lyrics that instruct and edify the soul.
+Older hymn writers had a way of writing music that moved beyond the mere emotions of people by giving us doctrinally rich lyrics that teach and edify the soul.
 When united with contemporary tunes and instruments, a uniquely worshipful style is presented.
-And so, that is what you will find at Grace.
-Though these songs are old, they are also new and my ultimate hope is that they will glorify God as the rescuer of lost sinners, and so our entire worship service is built to do just that.
+We can expect to be comforted and convicted, broken and lifted up, emptied and filled.
+We want everything we do to glorify God as the rescuer of lost sinners, and so our entire worship service is built to do just that.